MOUNTAIN BARBARY BIGHORN SHEEP HUNTS

 Last season we took 1 ram over 36“, 4 over 32“, 6 more over 30”, and the rest were over 28” (19 rams total).
 All of these rams were over 10 years of age.

-These hunts are 4 days in length and are fully guided with two hunters to one guide.
+These hunts are 4 days in length and are fully guided.
 You can fly into El Paso, Texas or Midland/Odessa, Texas the day before your hunt and rent a car, then you can drive to Marfa, Texas where we will meet you (3 hour drive).
-Plan on being at one of these two locations no later than 5pm central time.
+Plan on being in Marfa no later than 5pm central time.
 Non-hunting companions are welcome for a fee of $250 per day.